yext/rules_closure/README.md

 - [Bazel][bazel]: The build system Google uses to manage a repository with petabytes of code.

-The Closure Tools were released to the public in 2009, but have previously been quite difficult to configure.
+The Closure Tools were released to the public in 2009, but had previously been quite difficult to configure.
 They were originally designed to be used with Bazel, which was not made open source until six years later.
 Closure Rules provides the final piece of the puzzle.
 Now *all* developers can easily enjoy